dictation-toolbox/dtactions/README.md

 Most tests go in test;  tests that require a natlink install go in natlink_test as not every package dependent on natlink.

 You can run `pip install dtactions[test]` or `pip install dtactions[natlink_test]` if you don't have the prequisites like pytest.

 You can run pytest from project root folder to run the tests that don't depend on natlink being installed.
+For the natlink-dependent tests, run
+`pytest natlink_test`.

 ## Notes About Packaging for Developers